zshep/Note-taker/README.md

  The Note taker allows the user to add a title and text for a note and save it to a database.
 The webpage will automatically load a list of notes on the left side panel.
 The user can select old notes to see the text again, and the user can delete a note as well.

  <h2 id="id-2">Installation</h2>
- To install use npm i to grab all the needed node packages.
+ No installation, click on the link to run the app using heroku!

  <h2 id="id-3">Usage
- Instructions </h2>: To run, click on the link given to go to the deployed app using heroku.
+ Instructions </h2>To run, click on the link given to go to the deployed app using heroku.
  Examples: You can save important tasks, and check in on them as you go through out the day.
 Once you compelete a task, go ahead and delete it!

  <h2 id="id-4">Contributing</h2>